Dry Eye Sydrome,causes and treatment

 14. eye injuries, including burning.

-16. cataract surgery
+16. cataract operations

-17. laser eye surgery
+17. laser eyesight correction

 What exactly is dry eye?